 The day before school started, my big sister, DeDe, who was about to enter her junior year in high school, taught me how to write my name.
 Until then, I had no idea how to do it.
 As the youngest in a large family, much of my learning had already come through osmosis.
 In reality, my mother simply didn’t have enough time to teach her youngest child how to write his name until it was necessary.
 Indeed, whenever I heard Mummie say to my oldest sibling, “Dede, You will have to deal with Shaunie,” I knew that I was probably about to learn something new!

 Consequently, I ended up sitting down on the floor of my bedroom with my reassuring sister, repeatedly scratching out my first and last names.
-At one point during the session, I remember DeDe calling out, “Mummie!
+At one point during the session, I remember my big sister calling out, “Mummie!
 Shaunie is clearly left-handed!”
 Just like Dad, I thought.
 That made me happy.

 The next day, cobalt skies and cool temperatures greeted me as I began Nursery at Wellesley’s Tenacre Country Day School.
-My teacher, I soon learned, was an engaging woman named Miss Cherry.
+My teacher, I soon learned, was a vivacious woman named Miss Cherry.
 She was in her mid-twenties, with coffee-brown hair and sea-green eyes.
 Significantly, my first teacher was the kind of effervescent presence that made me instantaneously feel both accepted and adored.

 From the start, Miss Cherry called me, “Shaunie,” and often patted the cowlick of my hair.
 Utterly fearless at the time, I liked to swing as high as I possibly could out on the playground swing set.
 I remember Miss Cherry once hollered to me, “Shaunie!
 If you swing any higher, we might not be able to bring you down from outer space!”